Nouf112233/fastapi_project/README.md

 # About the project
 ## Social Media Website Backend

-  This is a backend for a social media website built in Express.
+  This is a backend for a social media website built in fastapi.

 # Installing Dependencies